 For TAG Oil the greatest opportunities still lie ahead.
-We are an established oil producer at the forefront of exploration and production activity in the Taranaki Basin of stable New Zealand.
-We are a growing high netback oil producer with developing oil and gas fields, and prime acreage holder in the high impact Taranaki discovery fairway.
+We are an established oil and gas exploration and production company at the forefront of activity in the Taranaki Basin of stable New Zealand.
+We are a growing high-netback oil producer with developing oil and gas fields, and prime acreage holder in the high-impact Taranaki discovery fairway.

 The historic lows of oil prices over the past year have taken small-cap oil and gas valuations down along with them.
 But we know that the oil price pendulum always swings back.
 The question is when, and when it does, will our investments be well positioned to take advantage of the price turnaround?